DX Heroes logo

 5. Enter NPM_TOKEN in the Name field.

-Developer: Automate SDK publishing using GitHub Actions
+Developer: Automate SDK publishing with GitHub Actions

-2. Copy the following code into your configuration file:
+2. Copy the following code into the file:

 # This workflow will publish a package to npmjs.com when a release is created